 Traffic offences may seem minor compared to other matters appearing before the courts.
 However, the impact of losing your driver’s licence can be significant, especially if you need your licence for employment.

 Our success rate with work licence applications is virtually 100%.
-In 18 years, we have only had one work licence application that has not been successful.
+In 20 years, we have only had two work licence applications that have not been successful.

 We will tell you if we believe you will not be successful in applying for a work licence.